 A kumbang is another hot, arid wind, in this case one that blows seasonally in the lowlands of western Indonesia.

 Lobcock is an old Tudor English word for an idiot or an unsophisticated, clownish bumpkin.
 Lobcocked is an equally ancient adjective meaning “boorish” or “naïve.”

 A nestle-cock is the last bird to hatch from a clutch of eggs.
 It dates from the early 1600s, when it was also used as a nickname for an overly spoilt or pampered child.

 Nicker-pecker is an old English dialect name for the European green woodpecker, the largest woodpecker native to Great Britain.
 In this context, nicker is probably a derivative of nick, meaning “a small cut or scratch.”

 Nodgecock, like lobcock, is another Tudor word for a fool or simpleton.
 It likely derives from an even earlier word, noddypoll, for someone who nods their head in agreement with any idea, no matter how good or bad it might be.

 Pakapoo is a 19th-century Australian word for a lottery or raffle.
 It apparently derives from a Cantonese phrase, baahk gáap piu, literally meaning “white pigeon ticket”—the Oxford English Dictionary suggests that in the original form of the game, a white dove might have been trained to select the winning ticket from all of the entries.

 The word peniaphobia definitely doesn’t mean what it sounds like, peniaphobia is actually the fear of poverty.

 The Scots word pershittie means "prim," or "overly meticulous."
 It’s one of a family of late 18th- to early 19th-century Scots words all of similar meaning, including perjinkity, perskeety, and, most familiar of all, pernickety.

 Pissalat is a condiment popular in southern French cookery made from puréed anchovies and olive oil, mixed with garlic, pepper, and herbs.
-It’s used to make a type of open bread tart called a pissaladière, which is flavoured with onions and black olives.
+It’s used to make a type of open bread tart called a pissaladière, which is flavored with onions and black olives.